peoplesoft-info/peoplesoft-azure-sso/README.md

 If you get error code 129: `UnAuthorized Token has been detected by the System.
 Please signon with your User ID and Password.`, check the portal servlet logs mentioned in [Troubleshooting](#troubleshooting).

+## Branding does not show after deep linking

+After signon when going directly to a non-home page URL, if the branding does not appear and the buttons are invisible, change the code so it redirects to `/psp/<site>/<portal>/<node>/s/WEBLIB_PTBR.ISCRIPT1.FieldFormula.IScript_StartPage?URL=` and then the final URL.
+This iScript should fix the branding not coming through.
+Note that this will only work for classic pages, fluid pages will not show and it will instead dump you to the classic homepage.

+The cause appears to be the macroset not properly loading on the very first page.
+One way around this I found was to always redirect to a fluid page that will redirect to your final destination by calling `ViewURL` in the component PreBuild or PostBuild code while showing a nice redirecting message.

 # Possible Improvements